Cartography-jpl/geocal/README.md

 in [Centos 7 Build](README_centos7_build.md)

 We can also get the dependencies through [Conda](https://conda.io/docs/).
-If you have a conda environment set up, (e.g., source activate <env_dir>).
+If you have a conda environment set up, (e.g., conda activate <env_dir>).
 Then you can do:

+    conda install --yes afids-development-tools

+This is a super set, to get just the tools needed by geocal without extra useful tools (e.g., afids-xvd):

     conda install --yes --file requirements.txt
     conda install --yes --file extra_anaconda_requirements.txt

-In addition, there are conda packages available for things not available in anaconda (e.g., spice) at [afids-conda-package](https://github.jpl.nasa.gov/Cartography/afids-conda-package).
+For either of these, there are packages not available in the standard conda channels (e.g., spice).
+We have these available at [afids-conda-package](https://github.jpl.nasa.gov/Cartography/afids-conda-package), look there for directions on setting of the afids-conda-package channel.

 A note on the build.
 We have unit tests run with the standard GNU target "make check".
 There is also a standard GNU target "installcheck" that can